saucecontrol/PhotoSauce/doc/main.md

 The main MagicScaler image processor.

+### EnablePlanarPipeline: static bool

+Enables MagicImageProcessor's planar format pipeline for images stored in planar ([YCbCr](https://en.wikipedia.org/wiki/YCbCr)) format.
+This pipeline offers significant performance advantages over standard RGB processing for image formats such as JPEG.

+Most image processing software will convert YCbCr JPEG input to RGB for processing and then convert back to YCbCr for JPEG output.
+In addition to saving the processing time spent on this unnecessary conversion, planar processing allows for other work savings.

+* [Chroma subsampled](https://en.wikipedia.org/wiki/Chroma_subsampling) images do not need to have their chroma planes upsampled to the luma size, only to have them rescaled again.
+MagicScaler can scale the subsampled chroma plane directly to its final size.
+* When saving in a chroma subsampled format, the final chroma scaling is done with a high-quality resampler rather than the Linear resampler used by the encoder.
+* When processing in [linear light](http://web.archive.org/web/20160826144709/http://www.4p8.com/eric.brasseur/gamma.html), gamma correction needs only be performed on the luma plane.
+* When sharpening is applied, it also needs only be performed on the luma plane.

+This feature is only available if WIC supports it (Windows 8.1/Windows Server 2012 and above) and the input image format is YCbCr.
+The output results will be slightly different than those produced with RGB processing but no less correct or visually appealing.

+Default Value: true

+### EnableSimd : static bool

+Enables [SIMD](https://en.wikipedia.org/wiki/SIMD) versions of MagicScaler's image convolution and matting/compositing algorithms.
+For high-quality resampling, SIMD processing yields significant performance improvements.
+This is most noteable with linear light processing, which now has no performance penalty compared with sRGB processing.

+If processing predominately with low-quality resampling or in sRGB blending mode, there can be a slight performance penalty for SIMD processing.
+You can disable this if your use cases do not follow the high-quality MagicScaler defaults.

+Note that the SIMD processing is done in floating point whereas the standard processing is done in fixed point math.
+This will result in very slight output differences due to rounding.
+Differences will not be visually significant but can be detected with a binary compare.

+Default Value: true if the runtime/JIT and hardware support hardware-accelerated System.Numerics.Vectors, otherwise false

 ### ProcessImage(string, Stream, ProcessImageSettings)

 Accepts a file path for the input image, a stream for the output image, and a ProcessImageSettings object for settings.
 The output stream must allow Seek and Write.